Category Archives: Italian Royals

 A posthumous portrait of Maria Amalia, circa 1761; Credit – Wikipedia

-On September 27, 1760, a year after arriving in Spain, 35-year-old Maria Amalia died from tuberculosis at the Buen Retiro Palace in Madrid, Spain, and was buried in the Pantheon of Kings in the Royal Crypt of the Monastery of El Escorial.
+On September 27, 1760, a year after arriving in Spain, 35-year-old Maria Amalia died from tuberculosis at the Buen Retiro Palace in Madrid, Spain.
+She was buried in the Pantheon of Kings in the Royal Crypt of the Monastery of El Escorial.
 Upon Maria Amalia’s death, her husband Carlos said, “In twenty-two years of marriage, this is the first serious upset that Amalia has given me.”
 After Maria Amalia’s death, Carlos remained unmarried.
 He survived his wife by twenty-eight years, dying, aged 72, on December 14, 1788, at the Royal Palace of Madrid in Spain.
 He was buried in the Pantheon of Kings in the Royal Crypt of the Monastery of El Escorial.

 Tomb of Maria Amalia of Saxony, Queen of Spain; Credit – www.findagrave.com